Sienci-Labs/Resources/vortex/vx-second-project.md

 This is what our final skull tabs look like:

 <ol>
-  <li><strong>Full Length</strong> tab that serves as a spine and connects the Workholding and Base tabs.</li>
+  <li><b>Full Length</b> tab that serves as a spine and connects the Workholding and Base tabs.</li>
-  <li><strong>Workholding</strong> tab that protects the faceplate and screws at the top of the model.</li>
+  <li><b>Workholding</b> tab that protects the faceplate and screws at the top of the model.</li>
-  <li><strong>Base</strong> tab that secures the bottom of the model in the tailstock, and holds the full length tab in place.</li>
+  <li><b>Base</b> tab that secures the bottom of the model in the tailstock, and holds the full length tab in place.</li>
 </ol>

 <img class="nar aligncenter wp-image-5761 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/2023-08-21_13-01-55-850x447.jpg" alt="" width="850" height="447" />

-<h3>Generating Toolpaths</h3>
+### Generating Toolpaths

-A larger stock size will typically take longer to carve, so for this project we’ll use a <strong>roughing path</strong> strategy before we run our <strong>finishing toolpath</strong>.
+A larger stock size will typically take longer to carve, so for this project we’ll use a <b>roughing path</b> strategy before we run our <b>finishing toolpath</b>.
 This is really no different than regular XYZ 3D carving, where you’ll typically use a roughing pass on larger projects to save some time and reduce the load on your finishing tool.

 In our first project where we made a simple chess piece, we were able to get away with carving this without any roughing pass, this is because we were able to have the bit enter the material from the base of the chess piece, and only remove a small amount of material at a time.

-This time around, the bit will be milling away lots of material at both the bottom and top of the model so we’ll need to have a <strong>Roughing pass</strong> and then a <strong>Finishing Pass</strong>.
+This time around, the bit will be milling away lots of material at both the bottom and top of the model so we’ll need to have a <b>Roughing pass</b> and then a <b>Finishing Pass</b>.

 Select the roughing pass toolpath icon.